KacperRogala/DB-el-mol-int/README.md

 - second normal form - there are no partial dependencies of primary keys and columns

 ### Database columns/features
-A graphical representation of the database can be found in the file "databese_schema.jpg" in this repository.
 As mentioned above, the database consists of four tables.
 The columns store the following data:

 #### study table:
 - id - primary key
 - mol_name - name of the molecule being tested
 - mol_data_id - foreign key to the mol_data table storing detailed data about molecules
-- source_id - foreign key to the sources table, which contains information about the source where one can find details of a specific study (related to the TCS values in this case)
+- source_id - foreign key to the sources table, which contains information about the source where one can find details of a specific study (related to the cross section values in this case)

 #### results table:
 - id - primary key